abhaychauhan18/Cryptographic-Technique-for-Communication-System/README.md

-# Cryptographic-Technique-for-Communication-System
+<h1>🔐 Cryptographic Technique for Secure Communication</h1>h1>
 <br>
+A lightweight encryption system that combines Vigenère Cipher and Polybius Square Cipher to enhance security in communication systems.

-Project Overview
+📘 About the Project
-This project presents a hybrid cryptographic method for enhancing the security of digital communications.
-It combines two classical ciphers—Vigenère Cipher and Polybius Square Cipher—to encrypt plaintext in two layers, improving resistance to common cryptographic attacks.
+In today's digital world, securing sensitive data during transmission is critical.
+This project proposes a hybrid cryptographic model that integrates two classical encryption methods to make communication more secure and resilient against attacks like brute-force, frequency analysis, and chosen-plaintext attacks.

+This project was developed as part of the final year B.Tech curriculum at Shri Ramswaroop Memorial University.

-Authors
+👨‍💻 Authors
 Sitlendra Pratap Singh (201810101110096)

 Abhay Singh Chauhan (201810101110079)

-Supervised by Ms. Kanchan Pandey
+Supervisor: Ms. Kanchan Pandey, Assistant Professor

-Shri Ramswaroop Memorial University

-Key Features
+🔧 Features
-Uses a combination of substitution (Vigenère) and numerical encoding (Polybius)

-Python implementation suitable for low-resource systems

-Improves resistance to brute-force and frequency analysis attacks

-Tested using platforms like Google Colab and Spyder IDE

-Encryption Process
+✅ Vigenère Cipher for alphabetic substitution

+✅ Polybius Square for numeric encryption

+✅ Hybrid flow increases complexity and confusion

+✅ Implemented in Python for ease of testing and execution

+🔄 How It Works
-Vigenère Cipher is used to encrypt the plaintext using a keyword.
+Vigenère Cipher: Encrypts plaintext using a repeating key pattern.

-Polybius Cipher is then applied to convert the output into a numeric code.
+Polybius Cipher: Converts the Vigenère output into numeric coordinates via a grid.

-Example:
+🔤 Example
+Step	                Output
-Plaintext: INDIA
+Plaintext	            INDIA

-Key: AYUSH
+Key	                  AYUSH

-Vigenère Output: ILXAH
+Vigenère Output	      ILXAH

-Polybius Output: 24 13 55 11 32
+Polybius Output	      24 13 55 11 32

-How to Use
-Run the Vigenère encryption function in Python with your input text and key.

-Pass the result into the Polybius cipher function.

-The final output will be a numeric ciphertext.

-Technologies Used
+💻 Technologies Used
-Python 3
+Python 3.x

-Jupyter Notebook / Google Colab / Spyder
+Google Colab / Jupyter Notebook / Spyder IDE

+🗂️ Project Structure

+📁 cryptography-hybrid
+├── vigenere_cipher.py       # Handles Vigenère encryption
+├── polybius_cipher.py       # Handles Polybius conversion
+├── hybrid_encryption.py     # Runs both steps together
+└── README.md                # Project documentation
+🚀 Getting Started
+Clone this project or download the files.

+Run hybrid_encryption.py in your preferred Python environment.

+Follow the prompts to enter plaintext and a key.

+Get the encrypted numeric output.

-Future Enhancements
+📈 Future Improvements
 Add support for digits and special characters

-Randomize Polybius grid for added security
+Allow grid randomization for the Polybius cipher

-Develop a graphical interface for easier use
+Create a GUI for user-friendly interaction

+📚 References
+Vigenère Cipher – Wikipedia

+Polybius Square – Wikipedia